-As I write this it is early Saturday morning.
+As I write this, it is early Saturday morning.
 I’m wrapped in a quilt pieced with pirates and bright fabric that my mom made just for me.
 Sweet coffee is in a favorite mug.
 I am writing today.
 But there is more.
-In the still quiet morning as words march across the page and coffee courses through my veins, my soul begins to restore.
+In the still-quiet morning as words march across the page and coffee courses through my veins, my soul begins to be restored.

 Although this may seem insignificant, these things are crucial.
-When the fresh start of a new school year is beginning to rub off, we are left feeling tired and overwhelmed.
-Sometimes it almost feels impossible to complete all of the tasks on my plate.
+When the fresh start of a new school year is beginning to wear off, we are left feeling tired and overwhelmed.
+Sometimes it almost feels impossible to complete all the tasks on my plate.

 Here’s the deal, though.
-As an instructional coach, the most pressing task on my plate is to support and encourage teachers.
-How can I do this if I’m overwhelmed and tired?
-As teachers, the most pressing task is to support and encourage student learning.
-How can they do this if they are overwhelmed and tired?
+I’m an instructional coach, so the most pressing task on my plate is to support and encourage teachers.
+How can I do that if I’m overwhelmed and tired?
+Teachers’ most pressing task is to support and encourage student learning.
+How can they do that if they are overwhelmed and tired?

 Learning and growth happen in environments where people feel they have time and space to learn.
 If the pressure we feel as teachers and coaches isn’t holstered, then the learning environment is hampered.
 How can we combat the inevitable stress that comes with the school year?

 The answer, I believe, lies in nourishment for our souls.
 Rather than magic or myth, the sustenance of nourishment comes from encouraging and supporting others.
 When we place our focus on others, our stress melts away.
 Here are some ways to nourish your spirit to continue being an effective educator.

 Open your eyes and notice the remarkable work happening around you.
 What teacher has shifted her practice?
 What student has taken a risk with conventions in writing?
 Write a small note telling the person you’ve noticed the things they are trying, and leave it to be found.
 Stick it between the keys of a teacher’s keyboard; tuck it in a student’s take-home folder.